Thame, Nepal

-Background
+History

-Apa Sherpa held the world record for summiting Mount Everest 21 times and Kami Rita Sherpa who has scaled the mountain 24 times as of May 2019.
-It was also a childhood home of Tenzing Norgay, who was (with Sir Edmund Hillary) one of the first men to climb Mount Everest.
+Apa Sherpa previously held the world record for summiting Mount Everest 21 times.
+Kami Rita Sherpa who has scaled the mountain 28 times as of 23 May 2023 currently holds the record.
+It was also the childhood home of Tenzing Norgay, who was, with Sir Edmund Hillary, the first confirmed men to climb Mount Everest.
 It is also where the famous Lama Zopa Rinpoche, the Lawudo Lama, head of the FPMT, was born.
 The Thame monastery is one of the oldest in the Khumbu region, and is famous for the annual Mani Rimdu festival.

 In October 1995, a small hydro power plant was opened near Thame, with an installed capacity of 600 kW.
 It is operated by the Khumbu Bijuli Company.

+On 16 August 2024, the village was inundated by a glacial lake outburst flood that destroyed at least 15 structures.